Victories

 December 2021

-Fight CRC hosted a Catalyst Grantee Meeting in Springfield, Missouri on December 2, 2021.
-Former, current, and new grantees participated in person and virtually.
-Grantees attended panels discussing data and advocacy, policy implementation, health equity, barriers and challenges to progress, and future opportunities for the Catalyst Program
+We hosted a meeting to convene our Catalyst grantees in Springfield, Missouri, on December 2, 2021.
+Former, current, and new grantees participated in person and virtually to discuss the importance of data in advocacy, policy implementation, health equity, and future opportunities for the Catalyst Program.

 December 2021

-The Centers for Medicare and Medicaid Services added Colorectal Cancer Screening to the CMS Medicaid Adult Core Set of Quality Measures for adoption in 2022.
+Catalyst grantees in California, alongside their advocacy partners, successfully urged the Centers for Medicare and Medicaid Services to add colorectal cancer screening to the CMS Medicaid Adult Core Set of Quality Measures for adoption in 2022.

 October 2021